hironow/jsonrpc-custom-client/README.md

-# JSON-RPC WebSocket Client – Notes for Contributors
+# JSONRPC WebSocket Client – Notes for Contributors

 This project is a Next.js + React UI to explore JSON‑RPC over WebSocket.
 The codebase follows a Tidy First → Tests development style.
 This document captures validator strictness, current boundaries, and guidance for future work.